the busteralert banner

 do whatever you can to prevent them from doing so.

-Download the MDR1 Vet Fact Sheet/Problem Drug list
+Download the MDR1 Problem Drug Info Sheet

 Problem Drugs

 The most commonly prescribed drug on the list is ivermectin, a wormer used in many canine heartworm preventative treatments including Heartguard, Iverhart, Tri-Heart and Advantage DUO.
-Dogs in the affected breeds should use milbemycin oxide (Interceptor) for heartworm preventative instead of ivermectin as it’s generally considered a safer alternative.
-Ivermectin can also be found in many livestock wormers (dogs should be kept away during and for several days after livestock worming), and in home and yard insecticides (under the names avermectin or abamectin).
+Recent research has shown that - when used in properly prescribed doses - ivermectin, along with milbemycin oxide (Interceptor) is safe for dogs with the mutation.
+Note that .iIvermectin can also be found in many livestock wormers (dogs should be kept away during and for several days after livestock worming), and in home and yard insecticides (under the names avermectin or abamectin).

-Other frequently used drugs on the list include loperamide for diarrhea (most commonly sold as Imodium); morphine; butorphanol for pain and cough suppression; and acepromazine (prescribed as Ace, ACP, or Atravet) for tranquilizing, calming, and anesthesia use.
+Other frequently used drugs on the list include loperamide for diarrhea (most commonly sold as Imodium); butorphanol for pain and cough suppression; and acepromazine (prescribed as Ace, ACP, or Atravet) for tranquilizing, calming, and anesthesia use.

 These problem drugs are dispensed in many forms including pills, liquids, injections, and ointments.
 Check ALL drugs you are considering giving your dog against this list if your dog either carries the mutated gene or has not yet been tested for the gene.